 Lasers are also commonly found in teeth whitening techniques.
 A paste is applied to the teeth which contains various chemical elements that require an input of energy to become active.
 Laser beams will provide this energy to these compounds, allowing them to then continue with the job of getting your teeth white for a beaming smile.

 While you will still find some traditional looking equipment in your dentist’s surgery, much of what they have in their arsenal is very high-tech.
 Many materials and equipment used in dentistry nowadays have been developed with considerable research funds, and with help from some of the greatest minds.
 While much of the equipment that dentists have available to them may seem high-tech now, however, even the latest items will themselves become obsolete one day.
 In a generation or two, a trip to the dentists may be a very different experience to a trip to the dentist today.

-Orchard Scotts Dental surgery is equipped with some of the latest tools and materials available.
+Orchard Scotts Dental surgery is equipped with the specialty skills, experience as well as tried and tested technologies and methodologies.
 If you would like to know more about how high-tech equipment can help give you a beautiful smile, we will be more than happy to hear from you.